IDA-RE-things/IDA-RE-things/README.md

 ### Internet:
 - Reversing of proprietary `MS Exchange ESE/EDB` engine and database data formats, to work with email-databases (commercial work, 2004-2006).
 - Reversed proprietary binary database format of `FlashGet 1.9` downloader (was abandoned), fixed internal hard-to-find bugs.
 Created database repair utility.
-Drastically improved performance of hooge database loading (from 5 min to 2 sec) (2008-2024).
+Drastically improved performance of large database loading on startup (**_from 5-10 min to 2 sec_**); Also added possibility to work with huge databases without crash at some time and data corruption.
+(And this was without source code) (2008-2024).
 - R/E, fixing, extending `Proxomitron` proxy-server (no src).
 Also created many complicated filters for it.
 - Fixed/reversed `HandyCache` proxy-server (no src).
-- Reversed parts of `MS IE8` Browser and created module to fix issues with performance inside MSHTML.dll component.
+- Reversed parts of `MS IE8` browser for XP, and created module to fix issues with performance inside MSHTML.dll component.
+The problem was inside font caching algorithms.
+I have fixed and improved it.
 Also CHM viewer improved/optimized.
-- Having own knowlege system, based on reversengineering of abandoned `WebResearch`.
+- Have own knowlege system, based on reversengineering of abandoned `WebResearch` software.
-- Reversing/Improving `MyIE`-based browsers (w/MFC src)
+- Reversing/Improving `MyIE`-based browser (w/MFC src)
 - improving `Opera` browser (w/leaked src)
 - Fixing `Chrome` browser to improve speedup